 Leverage : Another important concept is leverage.
 Leverage is a method of using borrowed funds to magnify the effect of an investment.
 It will be easiest to illustrate with an example:

-You may have seen that the leverage for the BTC/USD pair on Plus500 is 1:17.
 You have a hunch that the price of bitcoin is going to go up against the U.S. Dollar, but only have enough money to earn a very small amount even if the price goes up dramatically.
-Luckily, with the 1:17 leverage, you can borrow as much as 17 times the amount of your small investment.
+If your instrument says 1:17 leverage, that means you can borrow as much as 17 times the amount of your small investment.
+Plus500 offers different leverage for different instruments, you have to check the instruments details.

 This means that you can earn 17 times what you would earn with just your original investment, the difference between a new car and a new house.
 It’s important to keep in mind that leverage will magnify losses as well as gains you could lose 17 times more money in a trade than you would have otherwise with leverage.